webplatform/docs-wpd/Example_Pages/Tutorial_Page/index.md

 The complete meat of the article.
 We probably need to work out some sort of guidance template for article body structure, but I don't think it should be too restricting.
 It can be more freeform than reference pages.
 The article body contains any code samples included in the article.

+Theoretically, this is the longest section, although it doesn't look it in this template.

 == Summary ==

 Summary saying what we learned, and any conclusions we can draw from the article.